ucc23/ucc/_clusters/bdsb125.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.89
 UTI_summary: |
     <b>BDSB 125</b> is a moderately populated, very loose object of low C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is rarely studied in the literature, with no articles listed in the last 13 years.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>the low <a href="/faq#what-is-the-uti-parameter"title="UTI parameter"><b>UTI</b></a> value and no obvious signs of duplication (C_dup=0.89) indicates that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.
+It is rarely studied in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>the low <a href="/faq#what-is-the-uti-parameter"title="UTI parameter"><b>UTI</b></a> value and no obvious signs of duplication (C_dup=0.89) indicates that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 7.5